ub-cse510eth-sp25/project-plotter/README.md

   - end-stop switches
   - power supply (24-Volt)

+## Setup and Word Dictionary
+This is explained in detail in `./doc` directory of the repository.

 ## Compiling/Running
 After cloning the repository, change directories into it and run the following command:
 ``` bash